What is Treasury Stock Method?

-The Treasury Stock Method (TSM) is used to compute the net new number of shares from potentially dilutive securities (i.e. stocks).
+The Treasury Stock Method (TSM) computes the net new number of shares from potentially dilutive securities, such as options and warrants.

 The main idea behind the treasury stock method is that all securities that can be exercised should be accounted for in the share count calculation.

 In effect, the TSM estimates the hypothetical impact of the exercising of in-the-money securities to measure their collective effect on the fully diluted shares outstanding.

 Under the treasury stock method (TSM) approach, the total diluted share count takes into account the new shares issued by the exercising of options and other dilutive securities that are “in-the-money” (i.e., the current share price is greater than the exercise price of the option/warrant/grant/etc.).

 Conceptually, the treasury stock method (TSM) approximates what a company’s earnings per share (EPS) would be under the assumption that its dilutive securities, such as options, are exercised.

 Another key assumption inherent to the TSM is that the (typically cash) proceeds from the exercising of these dilutive securities (i.e., option proceeds) are then used to repurchase shares under the belief that a rational company would attempt to mitigate the dilutive impact of the options by doing so.

 Unlike the calculation of the basic share count and coinciding basic earnings per share (EPS), metrics based on diluted shares outstanding also consider a company’s dilutive securities such as options, rather than just the basic shares.